bryanwb/kh/README.md

 King's Hand is partially inspired by [sub](https://signalvnoise.com/posts/3264-automating-with-convention-introducing-sub) from the great folks at Basecamp.

+In essence, King's Hand make is easy to write small scripts in Go rather than x scripting language.
+Note that King's Hand does not dynamically execute go code like [gorun](https://wiki.ubuntu.com/gorun).
+All scripts must be compiled to go binaries using the `kh update` command.
+More on this later.

 ## Rationale

 If you're like me, you have to write a fair number of shell scripts as part of